-Tone mapping software, especially Photomatix Pro, offers one a wide range of creative control.
+Tone mapping software, such as Photomatix Pro or Aurora, offers one a wide range of creative control.
 One may use controls to keep the image looking more natural, more realistic look, much like a single image shot or one may use controls to achieve what some have described as painterly, cartoonish, or surrealistic.
 In my own work, I tend toward creating the more surreal look which often prompts people to ask if I enhanced the colors.
 In fact, the rich saturation I achieve is the result of the HDR process and nothing more than that.

 That being said, one must also realize that tone mapped images are rarely perfect, hence the need for a powerful image processor such as Photoshop.

 Tone mapped images may look flat, may lack overall contrast, and often suffer from ghosting, halos and other artifacts.
 Depending on the amount of a surreal look one wants to achieve, the first step in adjusting the final image file is to use curves to enhance contrast.
 The S-curve that appears over the histogram in Photomatix is a simple adjustment that adds contrast to a flat image.
 One must be careful to not go overboard in making curve adjustments.
 I like to do curves adjustments on a separate layer so I can also take advantage of masking, blending and opacity adjustments separately.
 The object of the curve adjustment is to preserve highlights and shadow detail while boosting the contrast of the midtones.

 You will notice a significant improvement in the appearance of your tone mapped image with the application of just a slight S-curve adjustment.
 There are other ways to creatively approach your HDR imagery.
 But I will save some of those for a later post.